Youngmi Kim, Ph.D.

 Youngmi Kim, Ph.D., associate professor, is committed to reducing poverty and improving social and economic justice.
-She focuses on the dynamics of economic deprivation and development of effective anti-poverty strategies, with particular emphasis on assets and material hardship .
+She focuses on the dynamics of economic deprivation and development of effective anti-poverty strategies, with particular emphasis on assets and financial hardship.
 She aims to advance knowledge in these substantive areas and inform policy and practice through research dissemination and teaching.

 She has worked on asset-building social policies and programs at both the national and global contexts.
 Asset-building policy is an innovative social investment strategy that promotes financial capability of individuals and families by providing institutional supports (e.g. matching fund and financial education) and reducing barriers to saving.
 Asset-building policy is designed and implemented in the form of matched savings account programs for long-term development, such as post-secondary education, homeownership, and microenterprise; generally known as Individual Development Accounts (IDAs) and Child Development Accounts (CDAs).

 In related efforts, her research has the purposes of identifying complicated mechanisms of the “new-poor”, distinguished from the traditional income-poor.
-Her work aims to uncover the natures of cumulative risks associated with poverty (notably food insecurity and Adverse Childhood Experiences) as well as develop innovative strategies of financial capability for diverse populations.
+Her work investigates the natures of cumulative risks associated with poverty (notably food insecurity) and Adverse Childhood Experiences.

 Recent and current funded projects

 PI, “Identifying Social Work Practice and Policy Models in Cross-Cultural Contexts”, 2016-2017, funded by VCU - The Quest Global Impact Awards.

 PI, “SEED OK intervention, Educational expectations, Material hardship, and Parental Psychological Well-being”, 2015-2016, funded by Washington University in St. Louis the Center for Social Development and Ford Foundation.